rjdbcm/Aspidites/README.md

 - Who is the Woma Programming Language for?

     - First and foremost it is for people wanting to write CPython extensions fast, like *really* fast.
+Traditionally these are written in C++, C. Though with the tool Cython, pure python modules can be statically compiled as well.
+Woma has the advantage of being shorthand for well constrained and type-checked pure python modules that readily compile using Cython.

 - What if just want to write some standalone programs?

-    - Our second priority is to create a simple bundler for applications that can be statically linked to the system interpreter or have a barebones interpreter embedded.
+    - Our second priority is to create a simple bundler for applications that embeds a highly restricted CPython interpreter for portability.

 - Isn't this just Cython with extra steps?